How to Grow an Herb Garden From Seed

 Best Soil for Growing Seeds

-The best starter soil is a lightweight sterile mix sold for this purpose, especially formulated for germination, fast root development, and leaf formation.
+The best starter soil is a lightweight sterile mix, especially formulated for germination, fast root development, and leaf formation.

 If you grow seeds indoors on garden soil, they may not germinate well, and commonly develop a fungus disease, called dumping-off.